Conveyor Systems: Total Cost of Ownership

 Chain & Sprocket drives have been the most popular, default standard in the conveyor industry.
 They are also the costliest to operate.
-They are the most maintenance-intensive of the three types, and one of the most maintenance intensive components on any power conveyor with their need for lubrication.
+They are the most maintenance-intensive of the three types, and one of the most maintenance-intensive components on any power conveyor with their need for lubrication.
 There are high efficiency, low-maintenance chains that can have a return-on-investment of about a year.
 You can even retrofit these chains.

-Timing belts are sometimes used in lieu of chain, but the efficiencies gained may not have adequate return on investment in most operations.
+Timing belts are sometimes used in lieu of chain, but the efficiencies gained may not have an adequate return on investment in most operations.

 The better option for reducing transmission costs is by using a direct drive system.
 This eliminates the maintenance and spare parts costs associated with power transmission equipment.
 Removing those mechanical components also reduces maintenance.
-Direct drives are more efficient, and have an ROI of 2 to 3 years.
+Direct drives are more efficient and have an ROI of 2 to 3 years.

 Adaptability and flexibility

 There is nothing worse than being locked into equipment that can’t change when business requirements demand it, so system flexibility has a direct and compelling bearing on the lifetime cost of owning a conveyor.
 This factor boils down to: